Skip to main content

 Principles of Microbial Pathogenesis GPLS 710 (3 credits)

-This course is intended to provide a groundwork in basic principles of, and research approaches to, microbial (bacterial, fungal and parasite) pathogenesis, including adherence, toxins, secretion mechanisms, immune evasion, genetics and evolution, gene discovery, genomics and proteomics, and host-pathogen interactions.
+This course is intended to provide a groundwork in basic principles of, and research approaches to, microbial (bacterial, fungal, and parasite) pathogenesis, including adherence, toxins, secretion mechanisms, immune evasion, genetics and evolution, gene discovery, genomics and proteomics, and host-pathogen interactions.
 This course is based on a combination of lectures and discussion of the current research literature, and requires student presentations, 2 exams, and participation in class discussions of assigned research papers.

 Basic Immunology GPLS 702 (4 credits)

-Course Director – Nevil Singh
+Course Director – Cristiana Cairo, PhD

 Other courses are possible alternatives, depending on the student's intended area of thesis research.